 EPD 398, the one-credit Technical Communication Internship course, accompanies this work experience.
 In EPD 398, students lead discussions on topics related to their professional experience, including workplace interactions, challenges related to technical communication (as a process and as a product), and professional development.
-Outside of class, students continue these discussions through online forums and conferences; they also complete a professional portfolio that documents their experience and credentials.
+Outside of class, students complete a professional portfolio that documents their experience and credentials.
 Most students will register for EPD 398 the semester after they have completed their internship so their experiences are fresh in their mind.

 Enrollment in EPD 398 is restricted to students who have already been accepted to the TCC program, have taken EPD 397, Technical Communication, and have completed at least 6 credits in other approved communication electives.
 Students with significant professional experience and at least 2 credits within the Technical Communication Program may sometimes be allowed to take EPD 398, though this is entirely at the discretion of the instructor.
-The EPD 398 instructor must also approve each internship before it can satisfy the TCC requirement; students will not be allowed to retroactively apply an earlier internship to the requirement.
+Please check with the EPD 398 instructor to ensure that your internship will satisfy the TCC requirement.